jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 **IIS (Internet Information Services)** is a web server developed by Microsoft for the Windows NT family.
 It can be used to host static and dynamic websites and web apps developed in  ASP.NET/ PHP and provides a GUI for managing websites.
 Typically running on ports 80 and 443, IIS handles executable file extensions like `.asp`, `.aspx`, `.config`, and `.php`.

 **WebDAV (Web-based Distributed Authoring and Versioning)** is an extension of HTTP that allows users to  edit/manage files on web servers, essentially turning a web server into a file server.
 It can run on top of IIS, Apache etc over ports 80/443 and requires authentication via a username and password to connect.

-#### WebDAV Exploitation
+#### WebDAV Exploitation without Metasploit

-1. Identify if WebDAV is configured on the IIS server.
+1. Check if WebDav is configured on the IIS server using a tool like nmap
-2. Check if authentication is needed for WebDAV.
-When WebDAV is running on a Windows host, sometimes it doesn't have any authentication.
-If it does, perform a brute-force attack to find valid credentials for authentication.
-3. Use the credentials to upload a malicious .asp payload, enabling command execution or a reverse shell on the target.
+2. After confirming which directory webdav is enabled on, confirm if authentication is required.
+If so, perform a brute force against the directory using Hydra to get the credentials.
+3. Run DavTest to test the WebDav Server and confirm file types that can be executed (like asp) for the payload.
+4. Using the found credentials with Cadaver, upload the asp webshell payload that's provided by Kali.
+5. Using a browser, navigate to location in the WebDav directory the payload was uploaded to and execute the webshell script.
+You should be allowed an area for command execution on the server.

 #### Initial Nmap Scan